Jaseem-Kp/SQL-Learning-Journey/README.md

   - Mastered the SELECT statement for retrieving data
   - Used SELECT DISTINCT to return unique values
   - Practiced COUNT(DISTINCT column) to count unique entries
-- *Practice Files:*
-  - day2_sql_fundamentals.sql - Contains all practice queries and examples from today's session